BEATING TIME © 2001 (re-write 2003)

 Shouldn't a play about a musician contain music?
 Yes of course.
 But what music should I choose?

 Why not the work of the composer Klemperer?
 Composer?
 A recurring tragi-comic motif in the play is that he hated performance and really wanted to be a respected composer like his hero Mahler.
 Although I happen to own CD's and quite like some of his music I am aware that my musical opinion is in the minority.
 Everyone - Schoenberg, Stravinsky, Hindermith, Zemlinsky, Barenboim, even his own father - the only possible exception is Mahler - they either actively disliked or at most had little respect for his composition.

 So what about the currently available CD's?
 I have shared the script with EMI, the company with which Klemperer recorded from the 1950's onwards.
-These current recordings had not available for play performances, due to EMI's contractual obligations to Lotte Klemperer and her obvious prior claim on their loyalty.
+These current recordings had not been available for play performances, due to EMI's contractual obligations to Lotte Klemperer and her obvious and much stronger prior claim on their loyalty.